 (1) A list on the Research Office website - Current LSP Deadlines

 (2) A monthly email sent to the UNH Research Community e-list

 (If you're not getting this message and want to add your name to the list, sign up here.)

 National Endowment to the Humanities (NEH) Summer Stipend

-Applicant selection for this program is conducted by the Center for the Humanities.
+Applicant selection is conducted by the Center for the Humanities.
 Internal deadline is in late August each year.

 Center for the Humanities funding opportunities- Summer stipend

 Selection of applicants for state-wide competitions are coordinated by the NH EPSCoR office, the IDeA office, or by the NH NASA EPSCoR program.
-Internal competitions may be conducted to select UNH applicants to programs that allow applicantions directly from UNH.
+Internal competitions may be conducted to select UNH applicants to programs that allow applications directly from UNH.

 NH EPSCoR office

 Internal competitions will be announced by the Director of Research and Large Center Development via an email that will contain the deadlines and details of the competition.
 Open competitons will appear on the internal competiton portal site.